joshchew24/notes/FNH 330/Pre-fermentation Adjustments.md

 ---
 aliases:
   - Chaptalization
+  - Anreichen
 ---
 # Pre-fermentation Adjustments
 ## Pre-fermentation Adjustments
 ### Chaptalization
 - addition of sugar to increase final ABV
 	- if necessary and legal
-- 17 g/L sugar raises ABV by 1%
+- **17 g/L sugar raises ABV by 1%**
-- can also use sucrose (if alloewd) or rectified concentrated grape must
+- can also use sucrose (if allowed) or rectified concentrated grape must
 - ![[Pasted image 20250223174840.png]]
 ### Balancing pH
 #### Low pH (high acidity)